Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-The Reformation ushered in a new artistic tradition that highlighted the Protestant agenda and diverged drastically from southern European humanist art produced during the High Renaissance.
-Reformation art embraced Protestant values, although the amount of religious art produced in Protestant countries was hugely reduced.
+The Reformation ushered in a new artistic tradition that highlighted the Protestant belief system and diverged drastically from southern European humanist art produced during the High Renaissance.
+Reformation art embraced Protestant values, although the amount of religious art produced in Protestant countries was hugely reduced (largely because a huge patron for the arts—the Catholic Church—was no longer active in these countries).
 Instead, many artists in Protestant countries diversified into secular forms of art like history painting, landscapes, portraiture, and still life.

 The Protestant Reformation also capitalized on the popularity of printmaking in northern Europe.
 Printmaking allowed images to be mass produced and widely available to the public at low cost.
 The Protestant church was therefore able to bring their theology to the people through portable, inexpensive visual media.
 This allowed for the widespread availability of visually persuasive imagery.
-With the great development of the engraving and printmaking market in Antwerp in the sixteenth century, the public was provided with accessible and affordable images.
+With the great development of the engraving and printmaking market in Antwerp in the 16th century, the public was provided with accessible and affordable images.
 Many artists provided drawings to book and print publishers.

 All forms of Protestantism showed a degree of hostility to religious images, especially sculpture and large paintings, considering them forms of idol worship.
-After the early years of the Reformation, artists in Protestant areas painted far fewer religious subjects for public display, although there was a conscious effort to develop a Protestant iconography of Bible images in book illustrations and prints.
-In the early Reformation, some artists made paintings for churches showing the leaders of the reformation in ways very similar to Catholic saints.
-Later Protestant taste turned away from the display in churches of religious scenes, although some continued to be displayed in homes.
+After the early years of the Reformation, artists in Protestant areas painted far fewer religious subjects for public display, partly because religious art had long been associated with the Catholic Church.
+Although, there was a conscious effort to develop a Protestant iconography of Bible images in book illustrations and prints.
+During the early Reformation, some artists made paintings for churches that depicted the leaders of the Reformation in ways very similar to Catholic saints.
+Later, Protestant taste turned away from the display of religious scenes in churches, although some continued to be displayed in homes.

 The Protestant Reformation induced a wave of iconoclasm, or the destruction of religious imagery, among the more radical evangelists.
-Protestant leaders, especially Huldrych Zwingli and John Calvin, actively eliminated imagery from their churches and regarded the great majority of religious images as idolatrous, even plain crosses.
+Protestant leaders, especially Huldrych Zwingli and John Calvin, actively eliminated imagery from their churches and regarded the great majority of religious images as idolatrous—even plain crosses.
 On the other hand, Martin Luther encouraged the display of a restricted range of religious imagery in churches.
 For the most part, however, Reformation iconoclasm resulted in a disappearance of religious figurative art, compared with the amount of secular pieces that emerged.

 Source: Boundless.
 “Impact of the Protestant Reformation.”
 Boundless Art History.
-Boundless, 26 May.
+Boundless, 26 Sep.
 2016.
-Retrieved 25 Aug.
+Retrieved 30 Sep.
 2016 from https://www.boundless.com/art-history/textbooks/boundless-art-history-textbook/the-northern-renaissance-22/the-northern-renaissance-143/impact-of-the-protestant-reformation-625-5818/